Carnegie Mellon University, USA

 Big Data as provided by modern communication systems provide unprecedented opportunities for research.
 Mobile phones have become almost like a new organ in additional to our biological ones and we practically never get rid of them, hence the analysis of CDR-s (Call Detail Records) are particularly important in gaining information about the whereabouts, contacts and activity patterns of people.
 We will review some of the results from such analyses, including large scale structure of the society, mobility patterns, gender and age dependence of interactions, bursty character of the activity.
 We will show that sometimes extremely precise information can be obtained and applied to support theories of social anthropology e.g., about family relationships.
 However, CDR data should be used with care, as bias could occur since information from one communication channel is considered only.
 We analyze this aspect and suggest a general description of such biases.

-Vito Latora is Professor of Applied Mathematics, Chair of Complex Systems, and Head of the Complex Systems and Networks Research Group in the School of Mathematical Sciences of QMUL.
-He is editor of the Journal of Complex Networks, Fellow of the Turing Institute, and External Faculty of the Complexity Hub Vienna.
-He study the structure and the dynamics of complex systems, using my background as theoretical physicist and some of the methods proper to statistical physics and non-linear dynamics, to look into biological problems, to model social systems, and to find new solutions for the design of man-made networks.
-He have coauthored more than 150 scientific publications, including papers in PRL, PNAS, Nature Comm, Science and Physics Reports.
-He currently hold a Research Fellowships from the Leverhulme Trust to work on the network components of creativity and success.
+I am Professor of Applied Mathematics, Chair of Complex Systems, and Head of the Complex Systems and Networks Research Group in the School of Mathematical Sciences of QMUL.
+I am editor of the Journal of Complex Networks, Fellow of the Turing Institute, and External Faculty of the Complexity Hub Vienna.
+I study the structure and the dynamics of complex systems, using my background as theoretical physicist and some of the methods proper to statistical physics and non-linear dynamics, to look into biological problems, to model social systems, and to find new solutions for the design of man-made networks.
+I have coauthored more than 150 scientific publications, including papers in PRL, PNAS, Nature Comm, Science and Physics Reports.
+See the complete list of my publications here or from Google Scholar.
+My recent grants include: EU LASAGNE (2012-15), EPSRC GALE (2013-16) and EPSRC LoBaNet (2016-2019).
+I currently hold a Research Fellowships from the Leverhulme Trust to work on the network components of creativity and success.